We can help you get birth control that works for you, whether you’re male or female. Make an appointment at any of our clinics.

-Most types of birth control do not protect you against sexually transmitted infections such as HIV.
-See our sex safety overview to learn how to avoid getting or giving sexually transmitted infections.
+Most types of birth control do not protect you against sexually transmitted infections.
+See our sex safety overview to learn how to reduce the risk of contracting or passing sexually transmitted infections.

 We offer most methods of birth control